PerttuHamalainen/MediaAI/README.md

-# AI for Media, Art and Design (Previously "Intelligent Computational Media")
+# AI for Media, Art and Design
+**Previously known as "Intelligent Computational Media"**

 <!--
 ![Some examples of content covered](Lessons/Media/github_preview.jpg)